RFLAMBDA/tutorial_branch_approval/README.md

 ![image](./imgs/main_branch_after.png)

-Note: Try to do a *pull* action now to make sure that your local main branch is still updated.
+Note: Try to do a simple *git pull* action now to make sure that your local main branch is still updated.
 If your local main branch is no longer the updated version, your following action will **FAIL** or getting very comlicated!!!!

 Now your are ready to merge!!
 You will perform a *pull* action on the main branch to your [NAME] branch

+    git pull origin [NAME]

 You will see the following screen printed